Battle of Saumur (1940): Centre

-The lead elements of the Wehrmacht 1st Cavalry Division, the only horsed cavalry division in the German army, all others having converted to armoured cars and tanks, arrived at the river at Saumur just before midnight on 18 June with reconnaissance units riding motorcycles with sidecars, followed by armoured cars.
+The lead elements of the Wehrmacht 1st Cavalry Division, the only horsed cavalry division in the German army (all others having converted to armoured cars and tanks), arrived at the river at Saumur just before midnight on 18 June.
+Reconnaissance units riding motorcycles with sidecars arrived first, followed by armoured cars.
 A 25 mm gun manned by Cadet Hoube scored the first hit.
 It was the start of the battle that was to continue until 20 June.
 The French blew the Pont Napoleon at Saumur just after midnight, the Montsoreau bridge at 1:15 am and 1,700 kilos of melinite destroyed the railway bridge to the east of Saumur at 3:00 am.

-At dawn on the 19th, a German staff car approached the destroyed Saumur bridge and a German and French officer got out and approached the bridge under a white flag.
+At dawn on the 19th, a German staff car approached the destroyed Saumur bridge and a German and a French officer got out and approached the bridge under a white flag.
 The French opened fire for unknown reasons, the car was destroyed and the two officers lay dead.
 The Germans brought up artillery to bombard the town.
 2,000 shells hit Saumur over the next two days.
 A number of ancient buildings were destroyed, the civil population suffered casualties and hid in the cellars and wine caves.
 Telephone lines were cut to the HQ and it was too exposed to shellfire, so that evening it relocated 3 km west to Auberge de Marsoleau, near the airfield.
 Fighting continued throughout the day with cadets on the island firing at any targets offered.
 The 25 mm gun on the island scored nine more hits on armoured vehicles.

 The morning of the 20th was strangely quiet; some students crossed from the island to the north bank and found it deserted, the Germans were presumed to have gone east or west to effect crossings elsewhere.
-Several French died on the north bank taking the battle to the Germans including Lt Gérard de Buffévent who was posthumously awarded the Légion d'Honneur.
+Several French died on the north bank taking the battle to the Germans, including Lt Gérard de Buffévent, who was posthumously awarded the Légion d'Honneur.